mazimez/laravel-hands-on/README.md

 You can then use these traits by including them in your classes using the `use` keyword.

+## DIY (Do It Yourself)

+Here are some additional tasks you can undertake:

+- try to make 1 trait that can generate random color HEX values. like #76a5af,#0b5394 etc.

 ## Note

 The usage of the [ApiResponser.php](app/Traits/ApiResponser.php) trait is demonstrated in the `exception-handling` branch.
 You can refer to that branch for more information on how to utilize the trait effectively.